NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 * __Release Date__: May 25, 2016

 ### New Features and Changes
-* BAM index files (.bai) are not automatically downloaded with parent BAM.
+* BAM index files (.bai) are now automatically downloaded with parent BAM.

 ### Bugs Fixed Since Last Release